 Organic coffee has grown dramatically within the specialty coffee industry in the last couple years.
 In addition, offering Fair Trade Certified coffees continues to gain awareness in the consumer community.
 Some successful cafes have organic offerings as their dominant theme.
 This strategy attracts a huge following among millennials and especially the 30, 40, and 50 something female population.
 It also strikes a vibrant chord among both genders in mid to upscale urban areas.
 The opportunity for a Fair Trade Certified Organic strategy extends to food, smoothies, deserts, ice creams, chocolates and teas.
 It should go without saying to offer the highest quality products from reputable suppliers, with a track record.

 Several years ago, a nearby coffee shop failed within 6 months of opening, but they were not our client.
 Then, one of our customers decided to buy this now defunct coffee shop.
 It was completely rebranded and changed to an Organic and Fair Trade Certified coffee strategy.
-This coffee shop went on to be voted by their own customers as the "Best Coffee House" in the entire state!
+This coffee shop has gone on to be voted by their own customers as the "Best Coffee House" in the entire state!
 Why did the previous owners fail, but the new owner is succeeding, in the exact same location?
-Strategy, quality and branding!
+Strategy, quality, and branding!
 Today, McDonalds are beginning to look more like a Starbucks and Starbucks are beginning to look more like a McDonalds.
 In the mind of the consumer, the lines are beginning to blur, which makes it easier to differentiate with your own compelling brand identity.
-Maybe a McDonalds/Starbucks merger is in the future and they will name it "McBucks".
+Maybe a "McBucks" merger is coming?